-The Discovery Program is also intended to provide a mechanism to accomplish important scientific investigations within a short time, so the schedule for all Discovery missions must be such that the launch takes place within 35 months from the start of the design/development phase (Phase C/D).
-Note that Phases A and B have been combined into a single phase ending approximately one month after preliminary design review.
+The Discovery Program is intended to provide a mechanism to accomplish important scientific investigations within a short time, so the schedule for all Discovery missions must be such that the launch takes place within 35 months from the start of the design/development phase (Phase C/D).
+Note that Phase A has been defined by the Office of Space Science as the Concept Study and Phase B is a single phase ending approximately one month after preliminary design review.
 The design/development phase is defined as ending 30 days after launch, so the maximum permissible length of any Discovery mission Phase C/D is 36 months.
-No constraint is placed on the length of Phase A/B or Phase E. Procurement of long-lead materials is permitted during the Phase A/B timeframe, but should be shown as a Phase C/D task and, therefore, as a Phase C/D cost.
-The Phase C/D long-lead procurement overlap with Phase A/B will not be considered when determining the length of Phase C/D.
+No constraint is placed on the length of Phase B or Phase E. Procurement of long-lead materials is permitted during the

+Phase B timeframe, but should be shown as a Phase C/D task and, therefore, as a Phase C/D cost.
+The Phase C/D long-lead procurement overlap with Phase B will not be considered when determining the length of Phase C/D. Options for extended missions ("Phase F") may be proposed, if appropriate, with the understanding that NASA has no commitment to fund these (see Section 3.2).

-4.5.1 NASA Cost
+4.5.2 NASA OSS Cost Requirements and Cost Caps